 Over the last few years, retail marijuana dispensaries have popped up like magic mushrooms in strip malls and on street corners in virtually every Canadian city.
 Law enforcement officials have generally turned a blind eye to illicit pot shops unless there’s a complaint.
 It’s a throwback to the Wild West when it comes to the production and sale of cannabis in Canada, but the rules of engagement are about to change.

-Once recreational cannabis is legalized, strict new rules will come into force regulating cannabis production, retail advertising, product labelling and packaging.
+Once recreational cannabis is legalized, strict new rules will come into force regulating cannabis production, retail advertising, product labeling and packaging.
 Limits will be placed on THC content for cannabis oils and oral products, but not for dried or fresh cannabis products.
 Edible cannabis products will not be legal immediately.
 Regulations will include several classes of licences for cultivation and processing, including obligations for record-keeping and the type of data that must be provided to government.

 Despite this epic attempt to tame the Wild West, the industry players and mom-and-pop pot shops won’t discourage easily and for good reason.
 By 2020, the Canadian cannabis industry is projected to have a retail value of $6.8 billion.
 That’s larger than the hard liquor market and almost as large as the wine market, according to CIBC.